ehsan-ali-th/cortex_m0_MA/LLVM_baremetal_ARM/README.md

 **Note:** According to: https://llvm.org/docs/AdvancedBuilds.html the Clang CMake build system supports bootstrap (aka multi-stage) builds. `-DCLANG_ENABLE_BOOTSTRAP=On` does this bootstrap mode with multiple stages.
 The `-DCLANG_BOOTSTRAP_PASSTHROUGH` allows passing arguments between stages.

-Although using the above two arguments are possble, But we are going to perform the multi-stage build manually for the learning purposes.
-This allows the reader to see the detailes of every step and reduces confusion.
+Although using the above two arguments are possible, But we are going to perform the multi-stage build manually for the learning purposes.
+This allows the reader to see the details of every step and reduces confusion.

 6. Compile a test C++ program: